msupply-foundation/conforma-server/src/modules/expression-evaluator/README.md

 # Expression Evaluator

-Module to evaluate dynamic expressions for the **openMsupply Application Manager** project.
+Module to evaluate dynamic expressions for the **Conforma** project.

 See that project for [documentation](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax)